FAQs about Year 9

-1. Why is St Paul’s introducing girls in Years 9 and 10?
+1. Why is St Paul’s introducing girls into the junior school?

 The St Paul’s Collegiate School Board (the Waikato Anglican College Trust) is proud of the provision of educational experiences it offers.
 Across both its Hamilton and Tihoi Venture School campuses, the School is committed to delivering learning opportunities that are focused on developing the character of each young person, in environments that are engaging, challenging and supportive.
 The Board believe these experiences should be available to both boys and girls.